phuoctan4141/python/pythonGUIs/Basic PyQt5 Features/Layouts/README.md

 | :---: | :---: |
 | ![](https://github.com/phuoctan4141/python/blob/main/pythonGUIs/Basic%20PyQt5%20Features/Layouts/images/QStackedLayout%20by%20default%20the%20first%20widget%20added%20to%20the%20layout.png) | ![](https://github.com/phuoctan4141/python/blob/main/pythonGUIs/Basic%20PyQt5%20Features/Layouts/images/QStackedLayout%20with%20the%202nd%20(1)%20widget%20selected%20and%20brought%20to%20the%20front.png) |

-&emsp; QStackedWidget is how tabbed views in applications work.
+QStackedWidget is how tabbed views in applications work.
 Only one view ('tab') is visible at any one time.
 You can control which widget to show at any time by using .setCurrentIndex() or .setCurrentWidget() to set the item by either the index (in order the widgets were added) or by the widget itself.